- Contested Probate Solicitors

 CONTENTIOUS WILL SOLICITORS - CONTESTED PROBATE LAWYER

 If you have found yourself in the unfortunate position of having to go to court because of a contentious will you may have found out that not only is it a long process but also not all solicitors are able to see the whole process through to the end due to a lack of skills.
 What often happens is that you will start with a solicitor who is experienced at dealing with straightforward probate and everything will initially go smoothly however if someone thereafter contests the will, your case may have to be transferred over to the litigation department.
 You might think that your initial solicitor would be able to continue throughout the process and make sure everything is resolved – but this is rarely the case.
-Unless you have picked a solicitor who is used to going to court to deal with contentious probate matters, as well as doing the normal non-contentious probate paperwork, you will normally find that your solicitor will pass everything over to someone else to deal with once it gets into court.
+Unless you have picked a specialist contentious will solicitor who is used to going to court to deal with litigated probate matters, as well as doing the normal non-contentious probate paperwork, you will normally find that your solicitor will pass everything over to someone else to deal with once it gets into court.

 Probate solicitors litigating contentious wills handle the same types of disputes over and over again.
 The three issues that most often arise are the validity of the will, whether the will was lost or intentionally destroyed and whether the will provides adequate support for a dependant.
 Below is an overview of the state of the law as it relates to these three issues: